 Most direct online ordering systems are also equipped with integrated payments so customers can pay for their order online right after placing it.

 There are three main types of online ordering systems restaurants can use.

-An online ordering system that lives on your website allows customers to order takeout from you directly, which means you keep all the revenue.
-But you also get all the work.
+An online ordering system that lives on your website allows customers to order takeout and delivery from you directly, which means you keep more of the profits but you also get all the work.

 You have to set up your website, which means building your own interactive online menu, integrating payments (eliminating the financial risks of placed orders that never show), and organizing delivery (adding labor costs and assuming additional insurance risks).

-But the biggest consideration with this type of online ordering system you have, you also need to consider your audience.
-Odds are, your diners are ordering from other mobile apps already, so they won’t be looking to your website to place an order.
+Regardless of what type of online ordering system you have, you also need to consider your audience.
+Odds are, your diners are ordering from other mobile apps already, so they may not be looking to your website to place an order.
 This means the in-house website route may not give you the volume you need.
 As a result, you may need to use third-party apps in addition to your online ordering on your website.

-Main takeaway: Online ordering through your own website grants convenience to existing customers, but you won’t bring in a lot of new ones.
+Main takeaway: Online ordering through your own website grants convenience to existing customers and allows you to keep all the profits from those orders.